linuxgruven/greyhackgamescripts/README.md

 Special thanks to the user 'saschahi' for fixing Fantom while I was away https://github.com/saschahi/greyhackgamescripts

+Do feel free to open an issue if something breaks or you want to suggest something.

 //update log:
 //added oof (network-wide destroyer)